forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 ### Thinking in Trees
 Humans can only keep track of a max of 5-7 ideas simultaneously.
 If you are attempting to teach someone a complex topic it’s best to look for ways to combine ideas into a set of categories that help people follow your thinking process.

 As you guide people through the points start by summarizing what you are going to say and then providing the set of ideas that make up that summary.
-This is a form of the adage “Tell the audience what you’re going to say, say it; then tell them what you’ve said.”
+This is a form of the adage "Tell the audience what you’re going to say, say it; then tell them what you’ve said."

 By providing a primer of what the reader should expect they should be able to consume the remaining ideas with that context in mind which allows a better understanding of both the ideas and the logic in your argument.